XDC-Community/docs/learn/how-to-articles/how-to-use-xdcpay-connect-to-create-a-dapp-connected-to-xdc-network.md

 ### ⚒ Using Web3Modal Functions

-The first thing we will import from our Web3Modal provider are the `connect` and `disconnect` methods, and our `account` variable, in this way, we can connect to our XDCPay wallet, and show the user what address we are connected to.
+The first thing you will import from your Web3Modal provider are the `connect` and `disconnect` methods, and your `account` variable.
+By doing this, you can connect to your XDCPay wallet, and show the user what address we are connected to.

-Lets move to our `./src/components/Header` folder and open the `index.tsx` file:
+Lets move to your `./src/components/Header` folder and open the `index.tsx` file:

 ```jsx
 import React from "react";